Messoras/trainspotting/README.md

 ### TODO:

 - Increasing the amount of trolleys per train
-- Disabling track building when line is a circle
-- Demolishing track pieces
 - Graphics
 - Bug fixing:
   * Removing a line from a closed loop causes errors or crashes